Board games can be a major source of clutter and mess. Here are a few simple ideas to help you decide what to keep and where to store your games.

 Kind of a mess.

-The girls have a hard time getting things back in the cupboard in an orderly manner.
-Also, many of the games are old and the boxes are breaking.
+My kids have a hard time getting things back in the cupboard in an orderly manner.
+Many of the games are old and the boxes are breaking.
 If you look really carefully, you can probably also tell that in my last weeding out of the games, I actually did put a few dishes into the hutch.
 Which made it harder for the girls to get the games in and out.

 I found out that Monopoly was missing its board.
 I looked up in the playroom and anywhere else I thought it could possibly be.
 No dice, er, board.
 Hmm.
 Kind of a strange thing to go missing, but oh well, this is one game you definitely can’t play sans board.
 Buh-bye Monopoly!
 (I hate that game anyway.)

-I also decided to get rid of Cranium and a couple card games we never play.
+After going through the games, I decided to get rid of Cranium and a couple card games we never play.

 I found a few games that I think we should play today.
 We haven’t been playing many games lately, and they are a nice Sunday afternoon activity.